 ACT used the DriveCam feedback to institute a safety program that addressed major concerns like use of handheld devices while driving, including GPS units and cellphones.
 Because of the DriveCam technology, which lends to lower insurance premiums, ACT was able to turn valuable data into positive change for its drivers and for those who share the road with them.

 The feedback made available by DriveCam helped ACT revise its policy on handheld device violations.
 ACT began requiring drivers who received violations to meet with management.
 If another violation were received within 6 months, the driver’s employment or driving contract would be terminated.

 In addition to better managing their insurance policies, truck safety technology is helping trucking company owners:

-If you’ve been in an accident with a truck and you feel the driver or trucking company was negligent, fill out the form on this page and an attorney from Patterson Law Group will be in touch right away.
+If you’ve been in an accident with a truck and you feel the driver or trucking company was negligent.
+Contact Patterson Law Group today!
+Our Fort Worth truck accident attorney’s will be in touch right away!